 He added that just about any job can help you learn skills you can use later in your career.

-Plus, Smith pointed out, you might be surprised to discover that a traditional college experience doesn’t always prepare you for the “real” world.
-In fact, a survey conducted on behalf of the Association of American Colleges & Universities found that employers think college grads are underprepared for work.
+Plus, as Smith pointed out, you might be surprised to discover that a traditional college experience doesn’t always prepare you for the “real” world.
+In fact, a survey conducted on behalf of the National Association of Colleges and Employers found that employers think college grads are underprepared for work.

 That doesn’t mean you should abandon all types of training, though.
-Smith said that many career and technical programs help you learn on-the-job skills while you go through the program.
+According to Smith, many career and technical programs help you learn on-the-job skills while you go through the program.
 Plus, he said, it’s possible to sign up for programs that offer apprenticeships and practicums.

 “A four-year college emphasizes book learning and knowledge acquisition.
 While there’s nothing wrong with that, you might be more interested in getting a jump on actually developing skills employers want,” Smith said.
 “If you want to get some real experience and practice skills that can get you hired, putting off a traditional college education can help you.”